isaac-sim/IsaacLab/docs/source/api/orbit.actuators.group.rst

 For instance, the command type ``"p_abs"`` defines a position command in absolute mode, while ``"v_rel"`` defines a velocity command in relative mode.

-To facilitate easier composibility, the actuator group handles the offsets and scalings applied to the input commands.
+To facilitate easier composability, the actuator group handles the offsets and scalings applied to the input commands.
 These are set through the :class:`ActuatorControlCfg` and by default are set to zero and one, respectively.
 Based on these, the input commands are processed as follows: